AmericanMuscleSeries/iracing_utils/README.md

 The intent of the penalties is to time them so that all drivers in all cars all have the ability to cross the finish line at the same time.

 `score_league.py` - Pull all data associated with a iRacing league and score one or more seasons using our scoring methodology.
-This also provides a mechanism for publishing scores to a google sheet.
+This also provides a mechanism for publishing scores to a Google sheet.